 It’s common for families to fall into a routine where parents manage their children’s calendars, but it’s not a system that’s wise to sustain through young adulthood.
-Students who need to develop life skills like scheduling and time management benefit from academic skills coaching focused on executive functioning.
-Academic skills coaches can help students gradually take on full responsibility for their own success by owning their schedules and developing habits of self-advocacy and goal setting.
+Students who need to develop life skills like scheduling and time management benefit from EF coaching.
+Executive functioning coaches can help students gradually take on full responsibility for their own success by owning their schedules and developing habits of self-advocacy and goal setting.

 Case #3: School Is Easy